LienoPC/Shimmer-MachineLearning-Interface/README.md

 # Shimmer-MachineLearning-Interface
-> A simple .NET console app that reads real‑time data from a Shimmer biosensor.
+A simple .NET console app that reads real‑time data from a Shimmer3 GSR+ biosensor.

 ## Prerequisites